JonaEnz/immich-sync/Readme.md

 # Immich Sync

-*In development.*
+_In development._

+🐶 In active use by developer

-A service for uploading to your Immich server.
+A service for uploading to your Immich server, version 2.0 or later recommended.
 Linux only, could work on Windows with minor adjustments.

 ## Currently Working